-During registration, students will need to obtain a student ID.
-An ID is required-the student must carry it at all times on campus!
+During registration, the student will need to obtain a student ID.
+An ID is required - the student must carry it at all times on campus!
 ID cards issued during a student's initial enrollment should be used during the student's entire academic career at Sandhills Community College.
 This card allows students to checkout library books, use the Learning Resource Computer Lab, use college equipment, and participate in SCC activities.
 Financial aid recipients will be able to purchase books more easily from the Logan Bookstore using an ID card.
 Curriculum students may receive one card per school year at no charge.
 A replacement card costs \$10.
-A valid government photo ID or passport are necessary to have an ID made.
-ID cards are made 8 a.m.-5 p.m.
-Monday- Friday in the Dempsey Student Center during fall and spring semesters.
+A paid receipt and a valid government photo ID or passport are necessary to have an ID made.
+ID cards are made 8 a.m.-9 p.m.
+Monday-Thursday and 8 a.m.-4 p.m.
+Friday in the Dempsey Student Center during fall and spring semesters.
 Students that are enrolled for the fall semester do not need to renew their card for the spring semester.
 Please note: Online students use their assigned student ID number to gain their password-protected user account that then allows them to access campus resources and services via electronic means.
 Online students are encouraged to obtain an ID card upon their first visit to campus.